wsammer/sc3d/README.md

 set-default-sink ladspa_output.sc3d
 </code>

-Restart pulseaudio and, if all things are OK, the stereo output will have a 'depth' effect to it on any music / sounds that are played.
+Restart pulseaudio and, if all things are OK, the stereo output will have a 'depth' effect to it on any stereo music / sounds that are played.

 The Pulseaudio volume control should have 4 "Ladspa Plugin" settings as in screenshot below
 <br>